htcondor/htcondor/docs/admin-manual/networking.rst

 by setting the macro ``PREFER_IPV4`` :index:`PREFER_IPV4` to true;
 this is the default.
 With ``PREFER_IPV4`` :index:`PREFER_IPV4` set, HTCondor daemons will list their “most public” IPv4 address first;
-prefer the IPv4 address when choosing from another’s daemon list; and prefer the IPv4 address when looking up a host name in DNS.
+prefer the IPv4 address when choosing from another's daemon list; and prefer the IPv4 address when looking up a host name in DNS.

-In practice, both an HTCondor pool’s central manager and any submit machines within a mixed mode pool must have both IPv4 and IPv6 addresses for both IPv4-only and IPv6-only *condor_startd* daemons to function properly.
+In practice, both an HTCondor pool's central manager and any submit machines within a mixed mode pool must have both IPv4 and IPv6 addresses for both IPv4-only and IPv6-only *condor_startd* daemons to function properly.